Basic Science Pharmacology

 Board Pearl

-When steroids are indicated in CNS infections, remember the pattern: Bacterial meningitis — dexamethasone (short course, 4 days); TB meningitis — dexamethasone (long course, 6–8 week taper); Cryptococcal meningitis — steroids are NOT indicated; Neurocysticercosis — steroids given BEFORE antiparasitic therapy.
-Steroids are contraindicated in fungal meningitis (crypto) because they worsen outcomes.
+When steroids are indicated in CNS infections, remember the pattern: Bacterial meningitis — dexamethasone (short course, 4 days); TB meningitis — dexamethasone (long course, 6–8 week taper); Cryptococcal meningitis — adjunctive dexamethasone NOT recommended (CryptoDex 2016 showed worsened outcomes); may be considered for cryptococcal IRIS; Neurocysticercosis — steroids given BEFORE antiparasitic therapy.

 Progressive Multifocal Leukoencephalopathy (PML)